Mandakini-S/Careconnect_hms/README.md

 **Software used**
 1. XAMPP was installed on the Ubuntu 19.04 machine and APACHE2 Server and MySQL were initialized.
 And, files were built inside opt/lampp/htdocs/Careconnect_hms
 2. VS code
-3. Brave Version 1.56.20 Chromium was used to run the project (localhost/myhmsp was used as the url).
+3. Brave Version 1.56.20 Chromium was used to run the project.